 I’m very happy to review Pat Edward’s book Exploring the Magic of Your Hero’s Journey.
-It’s been published about one year ago in the course of Barbara Sher’s WriteSpeak 2017 we both participated in.
+It’s been published in the course of Barbara Sher’s WriteSpeak 2017 we both participated in.
 Pat is a lovely fellow blogger and a friend on the journey of living and writing.
 I loved reading the book, reviewing it for our big Telesummit a year ago – and rereading it now.

 The book helps me reflect on what my own Writing Journey is.